 The first views of a city to me always makes an instant impression and coming out of the main railway station at Bologna was almost overwhelming – all the noise, the crowded exits and bustling energy – walking out into the main artery leading into the central district for the first time was quite exciting and visually stimulating.
 Old neoclassical buildings, mixed in with medieval architecture and then juxtaposed with 70s to 80s bland boxed buildings were all blaring out at me and giving me a wonderful first flavor of the city.

-We entered many piazzas and then a grand piazza that I knew I would be traversing constantly – the Piazza del Maggiore, where the main medieval landmarks designated the heart and historic center of Bologna.
+We entered many piazzas and then a grand piazza that I knew I would be passing through regularly.
+Of all the Bologna attractions, the Piazza del Maggiore stood out immediately.
+A grand square with many of the medieval landmarks surrounds the historic center of Bologna.
 Here lies the unfinished basilica San Petronio and the various pallazos that mark the government buildings and monuments that surround the piazza in all this medieval glory – I know I will be coming here regularly in the next few days and will be well acquainted with all the grand boulevards that lead into this piazza.

-Adjacent to Piazza Maggiore is the Piazza del Nettunno which houses the grand fountain dedicated to the god Neptune and surrounded by more magnificent medieval buildings that house the main library – Sala Borsa, the tourism office – Bologna Welcome and other city government offices.
+Adjacent to Piazza Maggiore is the another famous Bologna site, the Piazza del Nettunno which houses the grand fountain dedicated to the god Neptune and surrounded by more magnificent medieval buildings that house the main library – Sala Borsa, the tourism office – Bologna Welcome and other city government offices.

 A tunnel view to Neptune’s fountain